Youth Orchestra

 FAQs

-There are three levels.
-Sparkling City, Sinfonietta and Symphony.
+There are two levels - Sinfonietta and Symphony.
 The CCAYO is a level-based music program.
 The audition and musical skills will determine which ensemble is best for the student.
 Age or school grade does not determine in which ensemble the student will be placed.

 What should my child wear for concerts?